SerjoschDuering/StableDiffusion-GrasshopperCLOUD/README.md

 # StableDiffusion-GrasshopperCLOUD
 A Grasshopper client for the stable-diffusion model hosted by replicate.com, with support for img2img and image in-painting.
 This implementation allows getting started with grasshopper and stable-diffusion hassle-free.
 No local installations are required.
 However, you will need an account at replicate.com + incl. billing infomration as they host and run the model on their hardware.
+In average one prediction (image) will roughly cost one cent (€).

 ![Untitled](https://github.com/SerjoschDuering/Grasshopper-StableDiffusion/raw/main/images/Untitled.png)